4pplet/qmk_firmware/keyboards/4pplet/waffling60/rev_d_ansi/readme.md

 # waffling60

-A 60% PCB for MX switches, one hot swap and one solder-pcb version with decent layout support.
+A 60% PCB for MX and alps switches, available in different configurations and layout supports.

 More info: https://geekhack.org/index.php?topic=103531.0